Maurits97/default-react-sass-router/README.md

 - Default files
 - Sass

+When cloning: npm install to install all dependencies

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).